Procedure word: SEELONCE MAYDAY

-"Seelonce" is an approximation rendition of the French word silence.
-Indicates that your vessel has an emergency and that you are requiring radio silence from all other stations not assisting you.
+"Seelonce" is an approximation rendition of the French word silence and indicates that your vessel has an emergency and that you are requiring radio silence from all other stations not assisting you.

 SEELONCE DISTRESS

 Indicates that you are relaying or assisting a station that has placed a MAYDAY call and you are requiring radio silence from all other stations not assisting you or the station in distress.

-When the emergency issue is winding down and then has been resolved, these prowords are used to open up the frequency for use by stations not involved in the emergency:
+When the emergency issue is winding down or nearly resolved, the two subsequent prowords (below) are used to open up the frequency for use by stations not involved in the emergency:

 PRU-DONCE

-From the French word prudence.
-Indicates that complete radio silence is no longer required and restricted (limited) use of the frequency may resume, but immediately giving way to all further distress communications.
+From the French word prudence and indicates that complete radio silence is no longer required and restricted (i.e., limited) use of the frequency may resume, but must still immediately give way in the event of further distress communications.

 SEELONCE FEENEE

-From the French word silence and fini (ended).
-Indicates that emergency communications have ceased and normal use of the frequency may resume.
+From the French word silence and fini (ended) and indicates that emergency communications have ceased and normal use of the frequency may resume.